 Learn more about Sustainability in Action 2023 here.

-It brought together artists, museum professionals, collectors and gallerists with leading voices from the art sustainability sector.
+In 2022 our edition of Sustainability in Action in Somerset brought together artists, museum professionals, collectors and gallerists.
 It followed four key themes, exploring the artists and commissioners who are working towards environmental best practice; collectors who are actively supporting climate conscious approaches; galleries that are taking immediate action; and organizations that are implementing changes within the supply chain.

 Some of the key learnings were:

 • Carbon mapping and understanding the metrics are essential, you can’t manage what you can’t measure